Enebz/PyChess/README.md

 # PyChess

-PyChess is a Python chess game.
+PyChess is a Python chess game (UNFINISHED).

 ## Installation